MaximRouiller/blog.decayingcode.com/source/_draft/scrapper.md

 ![Fan-In/Fan-Out](/posts/files/durablefunctions/fan-out-fan-in.png)

 Fanning out means that your orchestrator function (F1) starts as many functions (F2) as necessary in parallel with some initial parameters like the repository I want.
-Once all those functions have finished executing, we need a way to return the requested data back to our orchestrator (F3).
+Once all those functions have finished executing, we need a way to return the requested data to our orchestrator (F3).
 Keep in mind that, all those functions may not be executing on the same server.
 It is not as simple as a multi-threaded application.
 It's a multi-threaded, multi-server, highly parallel execution workflow.

-Normally, you'd want to aggregate all the content in storage (Azure Storage/S3/local files/etc.) and then, run more code to aggregate them all together.
-This process is called fan-in whereas you take all the individual result of all functions and group them into a single result.
-Without Durable Functions, this process would require you to use storage, messaging and maybe even a service bus to coordinate everything into a consistent process.
+How would you do that in a local data center?
+A console application would retrieve the list of items on which you want to fan-out.
+Then, it would queue that list into a messaging system.
+Once queued up, you would have to have dequeue those messages asynchronously by other console applications that are on different servers.
+Each console applications would then be responsible for storing the result of their execution on shared storage.
+Once completed, you'd have to find a way to get the first console application to finish the workflow.
+Finishing the workflow would involve fanning in all the results back, and saving it to a database.

 With Azure Functions, it's as easy as returning an object.
-All the necessary work of storing the results of individual functions and aggregating them together is done automatically by the SDK.
+All the necessary work of storing the results of individual functions and aggregating them together is done automatically for you.

-This is a hard problem.
-Durable Functions just saved me easily one week of work and more days of testing, debugging, and refining.
+This scenario is a hard problem.
+Durable Functions just saved me easily one week of work and more days of testing, debugging, and refining the process.

 ## Function Chaining

-Another pattern I want to quickly cover is function chaining because it's the easiest and most commonly used one.
+Another pattern I want to cover quickly is [function chaining](https://docs.microsoft.com/azure/azure-functions/durable-functions-sequence?WT.mc_id=maximerouiller-blog-marouill).
+It's the most straightforward and most commonly used pattern.

 ![Function Chaining](/posts/files/durablefunctions/function-chaining.png)

-Everytime that your orchestrator `await` a function before running another one, you're basically chaining them.
-Here's the above image in a code example.
+Everytime that your orchestrator `await`s a function before running another one, you're doing function chaining.
+Here's the above image visualized in a code example.

 ```csharp
 [FunctionName("FunctionChaining")]